A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-The final element of transport theory through a porous structure filled with a continuum fluid such as water, with dispersed enclosed entities, such as ions, is mechanical equilibrium at the interface between the structure and the outside solution.
+The final element of transport theory through a porous structure filled with a continuum fluid such as water, with dissolved solutes, is mechanical equilibrium at the interface between the porous medium and the outside solution.
 This was already discussed in section~\ref{section_RO}.
-Here we derive the mechanical equilibrium condition based on Eq.~\eqref{eq_water_flow_fund_2}, because with all gradient terms much larger in a thin interfacial region than the terms proportional to velocities (or in other words, the structure of the interfacial region is not significantly modified by flows of ions and water across it), we arrive at the conclusion that $P^\text{tot}$ is invariant across any thin interface, and thus $P^{\text{h}} - \Pi $ is invariant as well~\cite{Sonin_1976,Schlogl_1955,Fair_1971}, and this leads to the earlier conclusion that across an interface the change in osmotic pressure $\Pi$ (either up or down) equals the change in hydrostatic pressure $P^\text{h}$ across that same interface.
-It may be good to reiterate that osmotic pressure is not really a pressure in the sense that it has a direct `hydraulic' or `mechanical' impact.
-It is simply a measure of solute concentration, in the ideal case linearly related to solute concentration.
+Here we derive the mechanical equilibrium condition on the basis on Eq.~\eqref{eq_water_flow_fund_2}, because with all gradient terms much larger in a thin interfacial region than the terms proportional to velocities (or in other words, the structure of the interfacial region is not significantly modified by flows of ions and water across it), we obtain the result that the total pressure $P^\text{tot}=P^\text{h} - \Pi $ is invariant across any thin interface~\cite{Sonin_1976,Schlogl_1955,Fair_1971}, and this leads to the earlier conclusion that the change in osmotic pressure $\Pi$ (either up or down) equals the change in hydrostatic pressure $P^\text{h}$ across an interface.